evergreen-ci/config-linter/README.md

 Enforce that if a task contains a specified function, any dependencies required for that function are included as dependencies of that task.

+Since dependencies are defined at the task level, the dependency list provided in the configuration takes funcs as the key and a list of task names as the value.

 *Solution*: Add the required dependency to the task.

 #### Configuration